lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compression/decompression process follows several steps:

-* compression Rule selection: The goal is to identify which Rule(s) will be used to compress the headers.
-Each field is associated to a matching operator for compression.
-Each header field's value is compared to the corresponding target value stored in the Rule for that field using the matching operator.
-If all the fields in the packet's header satisfy all the matching operators, the DI and the FP of a rule, the packet is processed using Compression Decompression Function associated with the fields.
-Otherwise the next rule is tested unless when the matching failure is given by the value in the DI and/or FP of the value, because in this case the field in the Rule should be excluded and the Rule can be used.
-The field in this case will be sent without compression.
-If no eligible rule is found, then the packet is sent without compression, which may require using the fragmentation procedure.

-  In the downstrean direction, the rule is also used to find the device ID, as explained in section 5.5
+* compression Rule selection: The goal is to identify which Rule(s) will be used to compress the packet's headers.
+When doing compression from DL to UL the SCHC C/D needs to find the correct Rule to use by identifying its Dev-ID and the Rule-ID.
+In the UL situation only the Rule-ID is used.
+  The next step is to choose the fields by their direction, using the direction indicator (DI), so the fields that does not correspond to the DI will be excluded.
+  Next, then fields are identified according to their field identifier (FID) and field position (FP).
+  If the field position does not correspond then the Rule is not use and the SCHC take next Rule.
+  Once the DI and the FP correspond to the header information, each field's value is then compared to the corresponding target value (TV) stored in the Rule for that specific field using the matching operator (MO).
+  If all the fields in the packet's header satisfy all the matching operators (MOs) of a Rule (i.e. all results are True), the fields of the header are then processed according to the Compression/Decompession Actions (CDAs) and a compressed header is obtained.
+Otherwise the next rule is tested.
+  If no eligible rule is found, then the header must be sent without compression, in which case the fragmentation process must be required.

 * sending: The Rule ID is sent to the other end followed by information resulting from the compression of header fields.
 This information is sent in the order expressed in the Rule for the matching fields.
-The way the Rule ID is sent depends on the layer two technology and will be specified in a specific document.
-For example, for some technologies it can either be included in a Layer 2 header or sent in the first byte of the L2 payload. (cf. {{Fig-FormatPckt}}).
-Eventhough the definition of this is out of the scope of this draft.
+The way the Rule ID is sent depends on the specific LPWAN layer two technology and will be specified in a specific document, and is out of the scope of this document.
+  For example, it can be either included in a Layer 2 header or sent in the first byte of the L2 payload. (cf. {{Fig-FormatPckt}}).

-* decompression: The receiver identifies the sender through its device-id (e.g. MAC address) and selects the appropriate Rule through the Rule ID.
-This Rule gives the compressed header format and associated values to header fields.
+* decompression: In both directions, The receiver identifies the sender through its device-id (e.g. MAC address) and selects the appropriate Rule through the Rule ID.
+This Rule gives the compressed header format and associates these values to header fields.
   It applies the CDA action to reconstruct the original header fields.
-The CDA order can be different of the order given by the Rule.
-For instance Compute-\* may be applied after the other CDAs.
+The CDA application order can be different of the order given by the Rule.
+For instance Compute-\* may be applied at end, after the other CDAs.

 ~~~~